martonbognar/ipe-exposure/06_benchmarks/README.md

-# Benchmarks software mitigation framework
+# Benchmarks for the software mitigation framework

 To assess the individual overhead contributions of the different components introduced by our framework, we performed a series of microbenchmarks.
 Furthermore, as an end-to-end macrobenchmark, we ported a representative embedded enclaved application, [VRASED's](https://github.com/sprout-uci/vrased) memory attestation  using the HACL* cryptographic library, to the MSP-EXP430FR5969 board.